 You can choose modules from the School of Life Sciences, ocean sciences, and geography in each year of study on topics such as climate change and ocean physics, population ecology, physiology, conservation, parasitology, microbiology, molecular biology and genetics.

 Our degree is one of only a handful in the UK to be accredited by the Institute of Marine Engineering, Science and Technology (IMAREST), opening up opportunities for students and graduates of our programmes.

 A number of the School’s degree programmes involve laboratory and fieldwork.
 The fieldwork is carried out in various locations, ranging from inner city to coastal and mountainous environments.
 We consider applications from prospective disabled students on the same basis as all other students, and reasonable adjustments will be considered to address barriers to access.

 Students go on week-long residential field courses in each year of study.
-We also make the most of the unrivalled diversity of marine ecosystems in our local area which include estuaries, mudflats, restored and commercial docks, sandy shores and dune systems, rocky coasts and offshore in the Irish Sea.
-We visit these sites on whole-day and half-day trips, using our research vessel where appropriate.
+We also make the most of the unrivalled diversity of marine ecosystems in our local area which include estuaries, mudflats, restored and commercial docks, sandy shores and dune systems and rocky coasts which can be visited on whole-day and half-day trips.

 Department Key Facts